-The result: THE NATIVES ARE RESTLESS, standing at a little over 88,000 words – cut, refined, reforged.
-That’s a little over 350 pages on Kindle – larger than THE INHUMAN RACE.
+The result: THE NATIVES ARE RESTLESS, a little larger than THE INHUMAN RACE.
 I had teasers of the Lanka Resistance Front and the political unrest in Kandy while the story happened: those were brought out more, and certain characters took on a life of their own when it came to making hard choices.
 The name changed: what started out as THE INHUMAN PEACE became what it is now after one person (in the book) made an offhanded remark on the political situation in Kandy.

 And it fits right where I expected it to be.

 Last modified: January 29, 2020